CarinaCCarvalho/Master-Dissertation/README.md

 - 'vr'
   This code generates and visualizes the Vietoris-Rips complex for different values of ε, connecting points by edges and filling triangles in a two-dimensional space, based on the distance between the points.

 - 'markowitz'
  implementing the Markowitz model.

+- 'Naive'
+  implementing the naive model.

-My dissertation has more important codes.
+IMPORTANT: My dissertation has more important codes.
 However, I am currently developing and improving the TDA model by adding costs and choosing the best parameters.